rjcorwin/rjcorwin.github.io/is-our-fridge-too-warm/README.md

 # Is our fridge too warm?
 A Fido now sends us text message alerts.

+Note:
-> This post was posted to [publiclab.org](http://publiclab.org/notes/rjstatic/07-20-2014/is-our-fridge-too-warm-a-fido-now-sends-us-text-message-alerts) July 20, 2014.
+This post was posted to [publiclab.org](http://publiclab.org/notes/rjstatic/07-20-2014/is-our-fridge-too-warm-a-fido-now-sends-us-text-message-alerts) July 20, 2014. [[link]](http://publiclab.org/notes/rjstatic/07-20-2014/is-our-fridge-too-warm-a-fido-now-sends-us-text-message-alerts)

 Can I use Fido as an alarm when my fridge is too warm?
 It's a question Dogi and I have heard many times from people who run bio labs, restaurants, and here at the Pirateship hackerspace which has a particularly pesky fridge that tends to open itself sometimes.
 We decided to see if Fido is a good fit.